AnusreeSreekumar/KBA-DEB/README.md

 2. git add "filename" or git add .// to select either one or all files
 3. git commit -m "*** commit message ****" //committing to repo
 4. git push //pushing the files to repo.
+5. git pull //to get local copy of the repo in out system